trtd56/BirdCLEF/docs/our_team_solution.md

 + criterion
   + BCEWithLogitsLoss

+## shinmura part
+I mainly developed post-processing (And [hand labeing](https://www.kaggle.com/c/birdclef-2021/discussion/239911)).

+Our post-processing improved LB very well (**LB 0.65 -> 0.70** jump up).
+Our post-processing is 7 ideas.
+But it's too long to write here.

+If you want to know our post-processing, please comment me.
+Then I will build another thread.

 ## toda part

 **※ My model has not used in our team final submission, so this part is "I try, but it was not working".**